colonelwatch/ESP32-fluid-simulation/README.md

 ![](images/headliner.jpg)

 This is a fluid simulation running on an ESP32, namely the one embedded into a development board that has been dubbed the "Cheap Yellow Display" (CYD) on Brian Lough's Discord channel (monorepo [here](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display)).
-In a few words, it squeezes out enough contiguous ranges memory from the ESP32 then applies Jos Stam's famous technique on a *very* small domain of 80x60.
+In a few words, it squeezes out enough contiguous ranges of memory from the ESP32 then applies Jos Stam's famous technique on a *very* small domain of 80x60.
 In more words:

 1. It strategically uses `volatile` and `reinterpret_cast` to force floats to be represented as integers to the ESP32, thus allowing floats to be stored in the ESP32's IRAM. (see `iram_float.h` and https://github.com/espressif/esp-idf/issues/3036)
 2. It contains a portable and simple (though not state-of-the-art) C++ implementation of Jos Stam's fluid simulation method, running on a PC down to even an ESP32.